LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

 ![Pull Request Title and Description Dialog](/public/images/writing-articles/pullrequestdescription.png)

-Here, name your PR and give a description of what you added/changed.
+Here, name your PR and describe of what you added and/or changed.
 GitHub uses markdown formatting for the description, so you can use that to better show your changes.

 Once you've written up the description, just press `Create pull request` in the bottom right, and your PR will be submitted!

 ::: tip
-Please give a brief summary of what your PR adds, and a list of changes made.
+Please give a summary of what your PR adds and a list of changes made.
 :::